People of Headington: Etheldreda Janet Laing (née Winkfield)

 Etheldreda’s father, Richard Winkfield, lived to be 92 and died in Cambridgeshire in 1928.

-Charles and Etheldreda Laing’s elder daughter, Janet Marian Laing, became the second wife of Howard Montagu Bulmer de Sales La Terrière in about 1930.
+Charles and Etheldreda Laing’s elder daughter, Janet Marian Laing, became the second wife of Howard Montagu Bulmer de Sales La Terrière in about 1930: they had no children.

-The couple were were still living in Oxfordshire in 1936.
-Charles died at the age of 76 on 7 September 1939, and an “In Memoriam” notice was placed in The Times seven years later on 7 September 1946.
+Charles Miskin Laing was living at 218 Kew Road, Richmond when he died in a nursing home there at the age of 76 on 7 September 1939.
+His effects came to £12,364 9s.
+1d.
+An “In Memoriam” notice was placed in The Times seven years later on 7 September 1946.

-Etheldreda Laing died on 22 December 1960 at the age of 88, and the following “In Memoriam” notice was published in The Times six years later on 21 December 1968:
+The following “In Memoriam” notice was published in The Times six years later on 21 December 1968 remembering both Etheldreda and her husband:

 Links